elastisys/compliantkubernetes/docs/operator-manual/common.md

 rook-ceph     rook-ceph-crashcollector-minion-2-5c74ffffb6-jwk55   0/1     Init:0/2   0          14m
 ```

-!!! warning
+> [!WARNING]

-    Pods in pending state usually indicate resource shortage.
+> Pods in pending state usually indicate resource shortage.
 In such cases you need to use bigger instances.

 <!--deploy-rook-stop-->